duleorlovic/blog/_posts/2017-01-10-get-syntax-right-in-jade-yaml-haml.markdown

   escapes like `"an escaped \' single quote. \n"`
-* Multiline strings starts with pipe `|` (Literal block scalar) on the line with attribute. `>` Folded block scalar will generate single line string, except there are empty lines which are converted to "\n".
+* Multiline strings starts with pipe `|` (Literal block scalar) on the line with attribute. `>` Folded block scalar will generate single line string, except there are empty lines (ie double new line characters) which are converted to "\n".
 Following lines should be indented.
   ```
   kayak: |
     It is nice sport